Joe Gomez (wrestler): Early career (1990)

 Gomez began wrestling in Southeastern regional promotions during the late 1980s and, while in Championship Wrestling from Florida, he and Mike Graham defeated Kendall Windham and Robert Fuller for the NWA Florida Tag Team Championship in Tampa, Florida, on May 8, 1990.
-Following Graham's retirement later that year, he would be replaced by Hurricane Walker although they would soon lose the titles to Sgt.
+Hurricane Walker replaced Graham after his retirement later that year, and Gomez and Walker loselt the titles to Sgt.
 Rock and Mark Starr on September 13, 1990.

 World Championship Wrestling (1990–1991)

 In September 1990, Gomez began wrestling in World Championship Wrestling (WCW) as "Alan Iron Eagle" substituting for Terry Taylor at the UIC Pavilion in Chicago, Illinois, on September 30.
-Teaming with Lou Perez against The Fabulous Freebirds on NWA Power Hour several days later, he would also face The Iron Sheik, Buddy Landell, Stan Hansen, Mike Rotunda and, in a tag team match with Tim Horner, lost to the Master Blasters (Steel and Blade) at the UIC Pavilion on November 30, 1990.
+Teaming with Lou Perez against The Fabulous Freebirds on NWA Power Hour several days later, he also faced The Iron Sheik, Buddy Landell, Stan Hansen, Mike Rotunda and, in a tag team match with Tim Horner, lost to the Master Blasters (Steel and Blade) at the UIC Pavilion on November 30, 1990.

-The following year, he would also face Minotaur, Moondog Rex and, in an 8-man tag team match with Steve Armstrong, Tracy Smothers and Tim Horner, defeated WCW World Heavyweight Champion Ric Flair, WCW World Television Champion Arn Anderson, Barry Windham and Sid Vicious at the Cobb County Civic Center in Marietta, Georgia, on January 14, 1991.
-Appearing on WCW Power Hour, he and Greg Sawyer lost to Motor City Madman and Big Cat when Gomez was pinned by the Motor City Madman on January 21.
+The following year, he also faced Minotaur, Moondog Rex and, in an 8-man tag team match with Steve Armstrong, Tracy Smothers and Tim Horner, defeated WCW World Heavyweight Champion Ric Flair, WCW World Television Champion Arn Anderson, Barry Windham and Sid Vicious at the Cobb County Civic Center in Marietta, Georgia, on January 14, 1991.
+Appearing on WCW Power Hour, he and Greg Sawyer lost to Motor City Madman and Big Cat when the Motor City Madman pinned Gomez on January 21.

 In his last appearance in the promotion, he teamed with "Wildfire" Tommy Rich losing to The Fabulous Freebirds (Michael Hayes and Jimmy Garvin) at Clash of the Champions XIV on January 30, 1991.